anshgandhi4/rubiks-cube-solver-robot/README.md

    2) The other algorithm is the Kociemba algorithm.
 This is imported through the `kociemba` Python library.
 While it's computationally heavier than Old Pochmann, it's orders of magnitude more efficient in terms of move count.
 While Old Pochmann may generate a ~400 move solution, Kociemba can do it in around 20.
 4) The cube solution is printed in [standard cubing notation](https://www.youtube.com/embed/24eHm4ri8WM?start=0&end=51).

-Here's a description of the lower level logic:
+[//]: # (Here's a description of the lower level logic:)

-1) The `arduino` folder contains all of the Arduino code that directly controls the motors.
-The program takes cube notation as input and moves the motors as output.
+[//]: # (1&#41; The `arduino` folder contains all of the Arduino code that directly controls the motors.
+The program takes cube notation as input and moves the motors as output.)